How to Improve Inventory Control: A Detailed Guide

 Tip.
 Determine which products you sell are most likely to be shoplifted .
 According to the NRF, these items include:

-Employee theft occurs in various ways and it’s the No. 2 most cited reason for retail shrink (28.5%).
+Employee theft occurs in various ways, and it’s the no. 2 most cited reason for retail shrink (28.5%).
 Common forms of employee theft include:

 Employee theft commonly occurs at the point of sale.
 Therefore, a POS with features like a weighted cash drawer, cash discrepancy alerts, and a fingerprint time clock can help prevent many of these issues.